 Hamster Exercise Wheel

 Hamsters love to run and need the exercise, so purchase the largest, best-quality exercise wheel you can.
 It should have a solid surface for running and ideally no cross supports (that might catch a leg or neck), so look for one that mounts on the side of the cage.
 Make sure the wheel is quiet as well since hamsters run at night.
 A small amount of vegetable oil dripped onto the wheel axis may aid in keeping the wheel quiet.

 Hamster House or Hide Box

 In addition to a wheel, your hamster should have a variety of things to chew on and climb on.
+Hamsters need a lot of stimulation and exercise, or they can become bored and start trying to chew through everything, with escape being the likely outcome.
 Plenty of hamster-safe items exist in the pet store, or you can use toilet paper tubes and tissue boxes to make toys for your hamster.